top of page

 She is passionate about presenting clinics for music educators and bassoonists with the intent of sharing tips, techniques, and triumphs for successful bassoon playing.
 In January 2015, Dr. Lowe was co-presenter with colleague Dr. Susan Eischeid in a session called “Be Not Afraid!
 Double Reeds Made Accessible: A Quick Start Session for Music Educators” at the Georgia Music Educators Association Conference held in Savannah, Georgia.
 Recently, her article “Venting on the Bassoon” was published in The Instrumentalist Magazine.

-Jonathan Helton is Professor of Saxophone at the School of Music of the University of Florida.
-As a concert saxophonist he has been heard in performance throughout the United States, Canada, in Europe and the Far East, appearing with orchestras and wind ensembles, in recital, and in numerous chamber concerts.
-He has performed in Chicago, Montreal, Paris, Bordeaux, Marseille, London, Beijing, Shanghai, Tianjin, Tokyo, Singapore, Bangkok, Taipei, Sydney, Melbourne, Brisbane, Vancouver, Montreal, Calgary, Washington, D.C., Chicago, Miami, Minneapolis, Milwaukee, and New York City’s Lincoln Center.
-His performance credits include concerto appearances with the New Philharmonia of Riverside in New York City, Winston-Salem (NC) Symphony, the Northwestern University Symphonic Wind Ensemble, the Iowa Center for New Music Ensemble, the United States Navy Band, and the Twelfth and Fifteenth World Saxophone Congress Wind Orchestras.
+Concert saxophonist Jonathan Helton has been heard in performance throughout the United States, Canada, in Europe and the Far East, appearing with orchestras and wind ensembles, in recital, and in numerous chamber concerts.
+He has performed in Paris, London, Athens, Beijing, Tianjin, Singapore, Bangkok, Taipei, Sydney, Brisbane, Melbourne, Johannesberg, Calgary, Vancouver, Montreal, Brasilia, Buenos Aires, Mendoza, Santiago, Bogota, Minneapolis, Chicago, Washington, D.C., Miami, and at New York City’s Lincoln Center.
+His performance credits include concerto appearances with the New Philharmonia of Riverside in New York City, the Zagreb Festival Orchestra, Chicago Arts Orchestra, the Winston-Salem (NC) Symphony, the Northwestern University Symphonic Wind Ensemble, the Center for New Music (Iowa), the Harper Symphony Orchestra, the United States Air Force Tactical Air Command Band, and the Twelfth and Fifteenth World Saxophone Congress Wind Orchestras.
+His orchestral experience includes performances with the Lyric Opera of Chicago, the Milwaukee Symphony Orchestra, the Jacksonville Symphony Orchestra, the Grant Park Symphony, the Lake Forest Symphony, the Charleston Symphony, the Savannah Symphony Orchestra, the Northwest Indiana Symphony Orchestra, the Winston-Salem Symphony, the Civic Orchestra of Chicago, and the Charlotte Symphony Orchestra.
+Dr. Helton is featured in solo and chamber music performances on compact discs from Centaur, Navona, Elf, Windlass, Innova, Mark Records, and Music from Northwestern labels.

 Dr. Danielle VanTuinen is a low brass performer, educator, and entrepreneur from Rochester, New Hampshire.
 She recently served as low brass faculty at the Portland Conservatory of Music, adjunct staff for the marching band at the University of New Hampshire, Educational Representative with Music and Arts, and a private lessons instructor at Timberlane High School and throughout northern New England.
 From 2013-2017, she served as a Graduate Teaching Assistant in Tuba and Euphonium at Arizona State University where she instructed low brass methods and taught private lessons to tuba/euphonium majors.
 Danielle is the co-founder of the Moreau | VanTuinen Duo and an active presenter, clinician, and performing artist throughout the United States and Europe.